Welcome to Ergohacks. This is our road-less-travelled-page because sometimes backstory is important. Let me explain:

 Now that we’ve gotten rid of eager readers who do not have time to waste on stories, I’ll start typing in longer paragraphs.

 Ergohacks’ most precious commodity is our word, but it can be hard to trust people you don’t know.
-We hope that our reputation precedes us, but we’re building a community and means sharing a bit more personal information.
+We hope that our reputation precedes us, but we’re still building a community and sharing a bit more personal information is a great place to start.
 We’re a small family business – that means there’s the two of us, Chris and Lily, our daughter (very helpful) and two cats (not so helpful).
 Between us we live with a variety of challenges, including: